 There are more than 30,000 lochs located across Scotland from the Borders to the Highlands, including the tourist favourites of Ness, Lomond and Shiel.
 Many of these lochs are set in stunning landscapes and they offer superb walks around them, but they’re also great places to get active with water sports such as fishing, swimming, and canoeing.

-Discover a collection of the best lochs to visit in Scotland plus loads of useful visiting tips and advice in this ultimate guide.
+Discover a collection of the best lochs to visit in Scotland plus lots of useful visiting tips and advice in this ultimate guide.

 Lochs in Scotland

-If you’re planning a holiday in Scotland there are more than likely five big attractions sitting at the top of your ‘must-do’ itinerary.
+If you’re planning a holiday in Scotland, more than likely five big attractions are sitting at the top of your ‘must-do’ itinerary.

 First has to be Edinburgh with its atmospheric castle, second the majestic mountain scenery of the Highlands, third the Isle of Skye with its beautiful… well, everything, fourth the insanely pretty west coast islands, and fifth the spectacular lochs that pepper every region of the country.